OpenSwitchNOS/openswitch-ops-ntpd/tests/ntp_client_test.md

 ```
 ### Description ###
 1. Add NTP server using just the IPV4 address
-1. Add NTP server using just the FQDN
+or Add NTP server using just the FQDN
 ### Test Result Criteria
 #### Test Pass Criteria
 These 2 NTP servers are present in the output of "show ntp associations"